google/differential-privacy/cc/docs/algorithms/algorithm.md

 *   `int max_contributions`: The number of pieces of input to this aggregation that can belong to a single user.
 Defaults to 1 if unset.
 The caller must guarantee that this limit is enforced on the input.
-The library cannot enforce it because it does not now which inputs belong to which users.
-If summaries from multiple `Algorithm`s are merged together, the total number of inputs from a single user across all marged `Algorithm`s must not exceed this limit.
+The library cannot enforce it because it does not know which inputs belong to which users.
+If summaries from multiple `Algorithm`s are merged together, the total number of inputs from a single user across all merged `Algorithm`s must not exceed this limit.
 *   `std::unique_ptr<NumericalMechanism::Builder> mechanism_builder`: Used
     to specify the type of numerical mechanism the algorithm will use to add